DongkunXu/EWireless_A1_V1/README.md

 ### Known issues
 :x: The PDR starting direction is wrong, which will cause the starting angle to be inconsistent with the actual starting angle :confounded: .<br>

+## [V0.2.2 - "New UI"] - 2024-02-18
+Changed UI.
+The user guide will be based on this version.

+### Added
+:sparkles: Reorganized the UI interface to make it more consistent.<br>
+:sparkles: Added new theme colors.<br>

+### Changed
+:recycle: A more reasonable color combination makes the content easier to read. <br>

+### Fixed
+:hammer: -- <br>

+### Known issues
+:x: The PDR starting angle is still incorrect :confounded:.
+Consider modifying the algorithm output to correct.<br>

 ****

 ### Installation